Smokefree Multi-Unit Housing

 Why Smoke-Free Housing?

-- Market Advantages: Buildings may be able to attract more tenants by going smoke-free.
-Research shows that renters want smoke-free housing.
-Many renters are even willing to pay a higher rent and make other sacrifices, such as walking farther to a bus stop or driving farther to work, to live in a smoke-free building.
+Buildings may be able to attract more tenants by going smoke-free.
+Research shows that renters want smoke-free housing and are often willing to pay higher rent and make other sacrifices, such as walking farther to a bus stop or driving farther to work, to live in a smoke-free building.
+Other benefits include:

 - Reduced Costs: Cleaning costs are lower when you don’t have to scrub, paint, and replace items in an apartment that smells like smoke or is covered in residue.